onedata/onedata-documentation/doc/cdmi.md

 CDMI provides a universal, vendor-agnostic interface for discovering capabilities of storage providers, managing Cloud storage and basic data access mechanism.
 For more information about CDMI please visit official CDMI [website](http://www.snia.org/cdmi).

-The mapping between CDMI and Onedata concepts is as follows:
+CDMI uses certain terms such as dataobject or container to refer to various elements of storage, the mapping between main CDMI and Onedata concepts is as follows:

 | CDMI concept | Onedata concept|
 |:--------------------------------|:-------|